Biraj-Thapa/tinderbackend/README.md

 # tinderbackend
-this is Tinder backend using express js mongodb
+This is Tinder backend using express js mongodb